zowe/docs-site/docs/user-guide/mvd-logutility.md

 # Logging utility

-The `zlux-shared` repository provides a logging utility for use by dataservices and web content for a Zowe application plug-in.
+The `zlux-shared` repository provides a logging utility for use by dataservices and web content for an application plug-in.

 ## Logging objects